hybridsjs/hybrids/docs/component-model/structure.md

 });
 ```

-It is very important that the library uses `fn.length` to detect number of arguments, so the [default parameters](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/Default_parameters) and the [rest parameters](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/rest_parameters) syntax cannot be used for the function arguments:
+The library uses `fn.length` to detect number of arguments, so the [default parameters](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/Default_parameters) and the [rest parameters](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/rest_parameters) syntax cannot be used for the function arguments:

 ```javascript
 // won't work (fn.length === 1)